manifold-systems/manifold/manifold-deps-parent/manifold-graphql/README.md

 ### `scalar`
 The manifold API fully supports GraphQL scalars and also provides a host of non-standard but commonly used types.
 See _Scalar Types_ below.

+### `fragment`
+Not to be confused with [Manifold Fragments](#embedding-queries-with-fragments), a GraphQL fragment is generally a query you can directly reference inside other queries so you don't have to copy and paste the same set of fields.
+Instead you simply reference the name of the fragment.
+This not only helps reduce the size of queries, but also prevents copy/paste errors and makes your queries more readable.

 ### `query`
 Similar to the `type` abstraction, the manifold API exposes a `query` as a structural interface.
 Non-null query